isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-gnats/index.md

 You can repeat this severally until all gnats are completely destroyed from your house.

-The good thing with these traps, they will also assist you get [rid](https://pestpolicy.com/get-rid-sweat-bees/) of other pests around your household like white flies and clothes moths.
+The good thing with these traps, they will also assist you get [rid](https://pestpolicy.com/get-rid-sweat-bees/)of other pests around your household like white flies and clothes moths.

 ###  6. Using gnats fogging product